The openPDC administered by the

 today - we think this is the best build we've ever rolled out!
 With significant duration performance and usability improvements, openPDC 1.4 SP2 represents a major upgrade.
 This build includes a completely new user interface

 experience designed for flexibility that allows addition of new end-user custom UI screens.
 Every screen has been revisited for usability.
-There are many other improvments including temporal streaming data playback support that allows historical playback through
+There are many other improvements including temporal streaming data playback support that allows historical playback

 October 7, 2011 Happy two year anniversary openPDC!